A Thief by Any Other Name:

 the man who robs a church and he who pilfers a grave are generally bracketed together as being about the lowest possible in the way of wickedness among the numerous classes whose moral feelings have not been so well developed as might be wished.

 Hawkins and Connor were hauled into the police court in Worship Street, where the magistrate, Henry Jeffreys Bushby, committed them for trial at the Old Bailey.
-There, in September, Connor was cleared of breaking and entering and of theft.
-Hawkins, though, was found guilty on both counts, and was sentenced to ten months with hard labour in Pentonville Prison.
-He thought — thought — that the robbery in Kenley was being taken into consideration, and that he was doing time for both.
+There in September Connor was cleared of breaking and entering and of theft.
+But Hawkins was found guilty on both counts and was sentenced to ten months with hard labour in Pentonville Prison.
+He thought — thought — that the robbery in Kenley was being taken into consideration and that he was doing time for both.

-But he was wrong, and when he came out of Pentonville now a good deal leaner than when he went in, he had a nasty surprise.
-For shortly after nine on the morning of Tuesday the 16th of July — the year now being 1889 not 1888 — he was re-arrested just as he was stepping out from the prison into the Caledonian Road.
-The Croydon Chronicle and East Surrey Advertiser described the incident with more than a hint of glee:
+But he was wrong, and, when he came out of Pentonville, now a good deal leaner than when he went in, he had a nasty surprise.
+For shortly after nine on the morning of Tuesday 16 July — the year now being 1889 not 1888 — he was re-arrested just as he was stepping out from the prison into the Caledonian Road.
+The Croydon Chronicle described the incident with more than a hint of glee:

 The arrest in the Caledonian Road, which was made by Detective Sergeant Blight and Detective Sergeant Ward, stunned Hawkins.
 He assumed that he had done his time for both burglaries.
-But when Blight finally convinced him that the police had a solid case, he capitulated.
-“I’ll tell you the truth,” he said graciously.
+However, when Blight finally convinced him that the police had a solid case, he capitulated.
+‘I’ll tell you the truth,’ he said graciously.
 And his story, which was later repeated to the magistrates at the Croydon County Bench, went as follows.

 There ended Hawkins’s account of the burglary.
 It differed from Amos Axell’s in the detail of unlocked doors, and we must decide for ourselves which of the two men was lying.
 If the vestry and the safe were indeed unlocked, then the neglectful verger might have been trying to cover his error.
 We simply do not know.
 But there still remains the matter of the vicar’s boots, which, as stated earlier, were pinched along with the church plate.

-We are fortunate that his prison commission records for this first offence have survived, and so we know that at the age of fifteen he was four feet ten inches tall, with dark brown hair, blue eyes and a fresh complexion.
+We are fortunate that his prison commission records for this first offence have survived, and so we know that at the age of fifteen he was four feet ten inches tall with dark brown hair, blue eyes and a fresh complexion.
 We even have his photograph, and it is hard to see the habitual criminal in his oval face and soft features.
-Others did, though, and at his court appearance for the All Saints burglary a reporter for the Sussex and Essex Free Press described him as “a man of respectable appearance”.
+But others did, and at his court appearance for the All Saints burglary a reporter for the Suffolk and Essex Free Press described him as ‘a man of respectable appearance’.